Ddave82/ai_butler_for_discourse/README.md

 1. **Post Detection:**
    n8n checks the Discourse API for new posts every few minutes.

+2. **Duplicate Protection:**
+   The bot compares each post’s ID to a stored value (e.g., `last_post_id.txt`) to make sure it only processes new posts and never replies to the same message twice.

-2. **Randomized Engagement:**
+3. **Randomized Engagement:**
-   The bot decides—based on a configurable probability—whether to reply.
+   For each new post, a random number generator decides whether the bot should reply, based on a configurable probability (default: 38%).

-3. **AI-Powered Response:**
+4. **AI-Powered Response:**
-   For selected posts, the content is sent to a Mistral AI model with a tailored prompt.
+   If selected, the post’s content is sent to a Mistral AI model with a tailored prompt for context-aware, engaging replies.

-4. **Forum Posting:**
+5. **Forum Posting:**
    The AI-generated reply is posted back to the forum under the bot’s username.

-5. **Reply-to-Bot Logic:**
-   When users reply directly to TheNode-Butler, it always responds (skipping the randomness).

-6. **Memory Management:**
+6. **Memory Update:**
-   The bot saves the last processed post ID to avoid duplicate replies.
+   The bot updates its saved post ID after a successful reply, maintaining reliable operation.

 ---